Making a planning application

 It is possible to obtain pre-application advice from the Council.
-It should be noted that there may be a charge for this advice, depending on the type and complexity of the proposal.
-There is general advice about design etc available on the Council’s web-site.
+There may be a charge for this advice, depending on the type and complexity of the proposal.
+You can find general advice about design etc on the Council’s web-site.

 It is always advisable to discuss any development proposals with your neighbours at an early stage.

-For major applications, applicants are encouraged to use Planning Performance Agreements.
+For major applications, we encourage applicants to use Planning Performance Agreements.
 A PPA is an agreement between a local planning authority and an applicant and provides a project management framework for handling major planning applications.

 Submitting a planning application